joe-trellick/savetomarvin/README.md

 # Save to Marvin Chrome Extension
 A simple Chrome extension to save the current web page to the [Amazing Marvin](https://amazingmarvin.com/) productivity service.

+NOTE: This is an independent project, not affiliated with the makers of Amazing Marvin.

 ## How It Works
 (TBD)